chrisywong/Ros_ft232h_mpr121/README.md

 1. Create your workspace
 2. You have to do " export BLINKA_FT232H=1 "

 So as not to execute this line every time you want to run your code add it to your devel/setup.bash or your ./bashrc file

+Code written by: Nzengi Jonathan Mifundu
+Maintained by: Chris Yee WONG